-You will have to bring the equipment with its batteries fully charged because you will not be able to plug it into the electrical system of the plane.
+The equipment must have its batteries fully charged, since you will not be able to plug it into the electrical system of the plane.

 For flights under 6 (six) hours: You must have enough battery to cover 3 (three) additional hours of the duration of the itinerary, including stop-overs and connections.
 For example, if your flight lasts 5 (five) hours, you must have enough battery to power it for 3 (three) extra hours, i.e. you will need enough battery to cover 8 (eight) hours at the time of boarding.

 For flights over 6 (six) hours: The autonomy must be enough to power your device for 150 % (one hundred and fifty per cent) of the scheduled duration of the itinerary, including stop-overs and connections.
 For example, if your flight lasts 6 (six) hours and 30 /(thirty) minutes, 150 % (one hundred and fifty per cent) of autonomy means enough battery to cover 9 (nine) hours and 45 (forty-five) minutes at the time of boarding.

 The required number of charged batteries will be calculated based on the life in hours estimated by the manufacturer.